BeauYancey/the-deck/README.md

 #  Game Changer Board Game Cafe

 ### To Do
+- Filter games (by time/# of players)
 - Only add new games/foods if they do not already exist
 - Delete games/foods
+- Calendar of events (on the homepage)
+- Link to external reservation service (on the homepage)
+- Edit games/foods

 ***